Evaluating Static Site Generator themes

 Are images automatically resized when looking at them on a mobile browser or resized browser window?
 Are alt tags and captions considered in the design?

 When translations are available, are they simple to get to?
 Does the theme itself have the ability to be localized, such as for the search form or navigation elements, can the labels used in the theme be localized?

 Navigation and configuration possibilities

 Does the theme have a sidebar, breadcrumbs, and an in-page table of contents available?
-Can you turn on or off each based on the page layout or page template or whether the person is using a mobile browser or tablet?
+Can you turn on or off each based on the page layout or whether the person is using a mobile browser or tablet?